couchbase/fleece/Deltas.md

 * `{ "k1": v1, ... }` — An object or array is incrementally updated by applying deltas to its items:
     - Applied to an object: Each value `v`*n* is (recursively) a delta to apply to the old value at the corresponding key `k`*n*.
 (If a key didn't appear in the old object, the delta represents an insertion.)
     - Applied to an array: the keys are numeric strings representing indices in the old array, and the values are the deltas to (recursively) apply to the values at those indices.
 There may also be a key `"n-"`, representing all array indices from _n_ onward, whose value is an array of the values to replace that range with.
-* `["patch", 0, 2]` — Incremental update of a string.
-The `patch` string is a series of operations,  which describe what to do with consecutive ranges of the original UTF-8 string to transform it into the new one.
+* `["...", 0, 2]` — Incremental update of a string.
+The `"..."` string represents a series of operations,  which describe what to do with consecutive ranges of the original UTF-8 string to transform it into the new one.
 The total byte count of all the operations must equal the length of the original string.
 There are three operations, each of which starts with a decimal whole number *n*:
     * `n=` — The next *n* bytes are left alone (i.e. copied to the new string.)
     * `n-` — The next n bytes are deleted (skipped)
     * `n+newbytes|` — The *n* bytes following the `+` (the *newbytes*) are inserted into the new string.
 The `|` marker is not a delimiter; it's just there to make the patch more readable, and to act as a safety check while processing the patch.